ophub/amlogic-s9xxx-openwrt/documents/README.md

 - Enter `cmd` command mode.
 Type the `adb connect 192.168.1.137` command (modify the IP according to your box, you can check it in the router device that the box is connected to), if the connection is successful, it will display `connected to 192.168.1.137:5555`.
 - Type the `adb shell reboot update` command, the box will restart and boot from the USB/TF/SD you inserted, access the firmware IP address from the browser, or SSH access to enter the firmware.
 - Login to the OpenWrt system: Directly connect your box to your computer → Turn off the WIFI option of the computer, only use the wired network card → Set the network of the wired network card to the same segment as OpenWrt, if the default IP of OpenWrt is: `192.168.1.1`, you can set the computer's IP to `192.168.1.2`, the subnet mask is set to `255.255.255.0`, besides these 2 options, no other options need to be set.
 Then you can enter OpenWrt from the browser.
 The default IP: `192.168.1.1`, default account: `root`, default password: `password`.

+#### 10.10.2 Reinstallation of OpenWrt System

+- In normal situations, you can directly insert the USB flash drive with OpenWrt installed and boot from it.
+USB booting takes priority over eMMC.
+- In some cases, the device may not boot from the USB flash drive.
+In such cases, you can rename the `boot.scr` file in the `/boot` directory of the OpenWrt system on the eMMC.
+For example, you can rename it to `boot.scr.bak`.
+After that, you can insert the USB flash drive and boot from it.
+This way, you will be able to boot from the USB flash drive.

 ### 10.11 Required OpenWrt Options